grassator/bdd-for-c/README.md

 An `after_each` statement, if needed, can be included directly inside a `spec`, `describe`, or `context` statement.
-It runs after each `it` statement and can be useful to set up some state.
+It runs after each `it` statement and can be useful to tear down some state.
 You can use as many `after_each` statements as necessary.

 ## License